-Cook and Rose are a duo from Austin, Taos, and points beyond, playing original music rooted in folk and blues.
-Their songs of sadness and loss, definace and redemption reflect their Western roots and a longing for deep connection.
+Cook and Rose are a duo from Central Texas, playing original music rooted in folk and blues.
+Their songs of sadness, loss, and defiance reflect their Western roots and longing for redemption.

 Christopher Cook and Emmy Rose met in Austin in 2013.
 Since then, they have released two albums and toured extensively through the Western United States.

-In their music, Emmy’s direct, clear voice blends with Christopher’s ragged tenor to produce an unusual sound that is described as “diamonds and gravel.”
+In their music, Emmy’s direct, clear voice blends with Christopher’s ragged tenor to produce an unusual sound described as “diamonds and gravel.”

 Cook and Rose released their second album, "The Lonesome American," in May 2017.
-They return to Texas this February after eight months touring New Mexico, Colorado, Idaho, California, Washington State, and Oregon, including a performance at the Hermit Music Festival in Boise, Idaho.
+They have returned to Texas after eight months touring New Mexico, Colorado, Idaho, California, Washington, and Oregon, including a performance at the Hermit Music Festival in Boise, Idaho.

 “Listening to their music rewards me with the awareness of my humanity.”

 Plays finger-style guitar, writes, and sings.
 He has worked for over thirty years as a songwriter and performer.
 Christopher has been called “a torch singer with the heart of a poet.”
 He says, “My songs are based on events I see around me.
 Some big heartbroken situation becomes part of everyone’s story.
 My goal is communicating our common experience.”